-The MSc consists of eight modules of 15 credits each, plus a compulsory research project (60 credits -15 credits for integration of One Health principles learnt through development of and writing a Research proposal and 45 credits for the empirical or trans-disciplinary innovative study).
+The MSc consists of eight modules of 15 credits each, plus a compulsory research project (60 credits - 54 credits for Literature review and Research project, and 6 credits for Oral Examination).
 Credits awarded to this programme will be CATS credits (Credit Accumulation and Transfer System).
 The Diploma consists of the same modules (8 of 15 credits each) but there is no requirement to complete the Research Project.